openbikesensor/openbikesensor.github.io/user-guide/configuration.md

 Setup for upload-server to collect track data
 - Preset for HLRS-project: openbikesensor.hlrs.de
 - To upload track data, you need a user account on the website openbikesensor.hlrs.de (or other compatible online-service)
-- API Key: Insert the individual API key from your user account at openbiksensor.hlrs.de in the field below the upload sensor
+- API Key: Insert the individual API key from your user account at openbikesensor.hlrs.de in the field below the upload sensor

 #### Operation